MichaelD33/SingleAxisController/README.md

 ---
 This program is based on the AIO Flight Controller.
 This is a *testing* program, it is not a fully functional flight controller.
 This program is designed to work with the [AIO quadcopter version 0.4.1](https://github.com/MichaelD33/AIO-Quadcopter-Design/tree/master/circuitry/version%200.4.1), mounted in the [single axis testing jig](https://github.com/MichaelD33/AIO-Quadcopter-Design/tree/master/test%20jig/single%20axis%20test%20jig).

+__Disclaimer:__ This is a functional *yet unfinished* project.
+The information in this repository is provided without warranty or guaranteed funtionality.
+If you attempt to replicate this project, I am not responsible for any damages or failures associated with your work.

 Single Axis Test Setup:
 ![Image of the single axis test jig](https://i2.wp.com/delaney.nyc/wp-content/uploads/2020/04/IMG_4906-scaled.jpeg)